-Even though the BBC’s iPlayer application didn’t make it into the new Xbox 360 dashboard which has just been released.
-Microsoft have stated that they are still working with the BBC on content that will launch on Xbox 360 sometime in 2012.
+Even though the BBC’s iPlayer application didn’t make it into the new Xbox 360 dashboard which has just been released, Microsoft has stated that they are still working with the BBC on content that will launch on Xbox 360 sometime in 2012.
+This collaboration aims to bring the rich and diverse content of the BBC to Xbox users, enhancing their entertainment experience.

-By the end of this month Microsoft will have added 40 applications worldwide to its Xbox 360 console.
-Including 14 in to the UK : Sky Go, Zune and Last.fm, and brand new apps, including Lovefilm, Muzu, 4oD, Demand 5 and YouTube.
+By the end of this month, Microsoft will have added 40 applications worldwide to its Xbox 360 console.
+This includes 14 in the UK: Sky Go, Zune, and Last.fm, along with brand new apps such as Lovefilm, Muzu, 4oD, Demand 5, and YouTube.
+These additions are part of Microsoft’s broader strategy to transform the Xbox 360 from a gaming console into a comprehensive entertainment hub.

-Pav Bhardwaj, Xbox Live Product Manager in the UK explains:
+Pav Bhardwaj, Xbox Live Product Manager in the UK, explains the ongoing efforts to bring BBC iPlayer to the Xbox 360:

 “We’re working with them now to make sure it’s a really compelling, strong application.
 They’ve got amazing content.
 Everybody loves the BBC.
 So we want to make sure what we deliver is really really good.”